 Evidence suggests that this type of holistic clinical approach has been successful in helping individuals maintain mental stability and overcome substance dependence.1,2

-One study sought to evaluate changes in symptoms of PTSD and depression over the course of a 3-week IOT for a group of coed veterans with combat and military sexual trauma.
-The findings demonstrated a significant reduction in PTSD and depressive symptoms.
-Furthermore, not only did the IOT produce favorable results over a shorter period of time for these different types of veterans (men/women and different types of trauma), it also showed that participants remained more consistent with treatment in comparison to traditional therapy.6
+One study found that participating veterans with post-traumatic stress disorder (PTSD) and depression demonstrated significant PTSD and depressive symptom reduction.
+Furthermore, not only did the IOT produce favorable results over a shorter period for these different types of veterans (men/women and different types of trauma), but it also showed that participants remained more consistent with treatment than traditional therapy.6

-- High patient turn-over when it is an “open group” may impact other members in their progress
+- High patient turnover in “open groups” may impact other members’ progress

 - Managed care or health insurance providers may not cover the entirety of the IOT necessary for patients to improve their level of functioning